 The independence movement developed its roots in Ahmedabad when Mahatma Gandhi established his ashram (residence and center for nationalist activities) in 1917 on the banks of Sabarmati.
 It is from here that he led his peaceful, non-violent Quit India movement against the oppressive British rule.

-Ahmedabad is known for its architectural splendor, both ancient and contemporary, which beautify the city’s landscape: 15th century architectural monuments survive side by side with contemporary architectural institutes designed by Louis Kahn, Le Corbusier, Frank Lloyd Wright, B.V.
-Doshi, a disciple of Le Corbusier, Charles Correa, Christopher Benninger, Achyut Kanvinde and many more.
+Ahmedabad is known for its architectural splendor, both ancient and contemporary, which beautify the city’s landscape: 15th century architectural monuments survive side by side with contemporary architectural institutes.
 Ahmedabad is the sixth largest city in India and a very safe place for students.
 Monsoons generally set in during mid-July.
-The temperatures may range from 85-100F, with periodic drizzles or heavy downpours.
+During June and July, the temperatures may range from 85-100F, with periodic drizzles or heavy downpours.

 Families will provide students with breakfast and dinner on weekdays, and all meals on weekends.
 Saath will provide lunch on weekdays.
 Host families as well as Saath offices will provide filtered drinking water.
 Choice of vegetarian or non-vegetarian food will be discussed with the Duke students in advance of their departure and assigned with families accordingly.
 Saath will provide only vegetarian food, fresh from the kitchen at their head office.
 Restaurants, groceries and provision stores will be easily available in the neighborhood area.

-Opportunities for Reflection: Reflection sessions will be held once a week, every Friday afternoon with the Duke program leaders, Saath project supervisors and advisors.
-Students will reflect on their progress with their projects each week, on the various goals they have set for service-learning, and on issues raised by weekly guest speakers, and will discuss the readings recommended to them.
-Students will maintain an active log/journal of their experiences, questions, investigations, achievements, impressions, visions and inspirations for future service work and share these with the group each week.
-Duke program leaders and Saath advisors will lead the discussions.
-Each student will volunteer to post comments on the program blog.
+Reflection and Enrichment: Every Friday afternoon students will reflect on their progress with their projects, on the various goals they have set, and on issues raised by weekly guest speakers, and will discuss the readings recommended to them.
+Students will maintain an active log/journal of their experiences, questions, investigations, achievements, impressions, visions and inspirations for future service work, and will volunteer to post comments on the program blog.

 - Historic Ahmedabad city